GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 Part of these instructions also include the necessary changes to support the seamless decryption of encrypted configuration properties, which was introduced in Arc4u 6.0.12.1.

 These instructions are organized as a series of steps.
-Step 0 contains an overview of the biggest change, the remainder roughly represent the types of tasks you need to perform for the migration.
+Step 0 is not really a migration step, but contains an overview of the bigger picture.
+The remainder roughly represent the types of tasks you need to perform for the migration.

 ## Step 0.
 The big(ger) picture